coder907/doc-chat/README.md

 ## 💻 System Requirements

 The installation process and app usage have been tested on **Windows 11** with **Anaconda3 2024.10 (Python 3.12.7 64-bit)** distribution.
-Slight modifications may be required on other systems and/or Python distributions.
+Slight modifications may be required to make it run on other systems and/or Python distributions.

 ## ⚙️ Installation Guide